Entry 2: Becoming A RareFit!

 In personal reflection, I examined my very 1st interfaith message from 2016 entitled, “Unlocking the Heart of Service: The Act of LOVE!”
 Love is an action word: It can also be a virtue representing human kindness, compassion, and affection—"the unselfish loyal and benevolent concern for the good of another" “And above all things have fervent charity among yourselves: for charity shall cover the multitude of sins” (1 Peter 4:8, KJV).
 What I noticed about my message then, I spent the first 10 minutes introducing my faith tradition and my function in the Apostolic faith tradition.
 Sadly, that didn’t have anything to do with an act of love.
 Hurting, sick and even dying patients, fatigued and/or stressed staff don’t need nor do they care about that.
 They don’t care about the cross on the wall or how many times that I say or don’t say Jesus.
 What they care about and need is to see the love of Jesus in me, and through me by comforting, healing spiritual presence & prayer as an act of love.
 My message shouldn’t have been about my introduction to my Apostolic faith, nor of who I am in my faith.
 But it should have been how much love, kindness, and compassion and prayer that I can show.
 I finally got it, interfaith is about loving the sick enough to learn how to reach them and love them in the way that they are able to recognize it.
 If we never get to say a word in that ailing patients room, we still carry the love and the presence of God with in us!

 Valuable lesson learned; unselfish love is about giving and serving from a place of sacrificial love.
 I didn’t have anything to prove, nor did I have to go on a campaign of standing up for my convictions for the cross, nor Jesus’s name.
 Neither of my two passionate faith convictions had anything to do with providing spiritual care to patients, their families or the hospital staff.
 Becoming a “RareFit,” means, “rare,” (an adjective: of an event, situation, or condition, out of the ordinary) not occurring very often (Oxford Dictionary, 2020).
 And, fit means, “of a suitable quality, standard, or type to meet the required purpose, in good shape” (Oxford Dictionary, 2020).
 In a nutshell, to be a, “RareFit,” means that one has suitable qualities that are out of the ordinary spiritual character than most.
-After I received this spiritual revelation and corrective conviction, I repented and started focusing on what the Lord sent me there for.
-My chaplain energy grace was more focused on serving from a place of love and wanting to please the Lord through providing pastoral spiritual care in excellence.
-See you on this journey of my upcoming book,"The Diary of a Hospital Chaplain!" (release date: 2021)
+After I received this spiritual revelation and corrective conviction, I repented and started focusing on what the Lord sent me there for in the 1st place.
+My chaplain energy grace was now more focused on serving from a place of love and wanting to please the Lord through providing pastoral spiritual care in excellence.
+See you on this journey of my upcoming book, "The Diary of a Hospital Chaplain!" (release date: 2021)

 Here is a sneak preview: What’s my name?
 Until next time.